Introduction to Cyber Crime in India

 – Section 73: Publishing false digital signature certificates

-There is one such incident related to this section happened recently.
-A 21-year-old Palghar (district in Maharashtra which is nearby to Virar) girl was arrested on 19 November, 2012 for posting a message on facebook that criticises the shutdown in mumbai due to funeral of Bal Thackeray (former chief of Shiv Sena political party in Maharashtra).
+There is one such incident related to this section that happened recently.
+A 21-year-old Palghar (a district in Maharashtra near Virar) girl was arrested on 19 November 2012 for posting a message on Facebook that criticized the shutdown in Mumbai due to the funeral of Bal Thackeray (former chief of Shiv Sena political party in Maharashtra).

-Also her friend was arrested for “liking” the post.
-Initially they were arrested under Section 295 A of Indian Penal Code (IPC) that stands for hurting religious sentiments and Section 66 A of Information Technology Act, 2000.
+Also, her friend was arrested for “liking” the post.
+Initially, they were detained under Section 295 A of the Indian Penal Code (IPC), which stands for hurting religious sentiments, and Section 66 A of the Information Technology Act, 2000.
 However, later a local court dropped all charges against the girls.

 – Section 503 IPC: Sending threatening messages by email